dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 Open Dylan offers you a choice of linkers to use to link your Dylan programs.
 The default linker is a GNU linker.
-If you own Microsoft Developer Studio, you can use Microsoft’s linker instead.
-See the Linker page of the main window’s **Options > Environment Options…** dialog.
+If you own Microsoft Developer Studio, you can use Microsoft's linker instead.
+See the Linker page of the main window's **Options > Environment Options…** dialog.

 Executing programs
 ==================